Yamanote Line in Tokyo

 17. Okachimachi

 Okachimachi Station was built in 1925 and is served by the JR Yamanote Line and Keihin-Tohoku Line.
-Approx. 68000 passengers using this station on a daily basis.
-The neighbourhood of the station is known for its excellent shopping malls and restaurants.
+Approx. 68000 passengers use this station daily.
+The neighborhood of the station is known for its excellent shopping malls and restaurants.
 Check out the famous open-air market Ameya-Yokocho with its many stalls.
-At the north exit is Takeya the oldest discount store of Tokyo located.
+At the north exit is Takeya the oldest discount store in Tokyo located.
 You should also visit the Shitamatchi Museum.
 It displays the life and history of downtown (shitamachi).

 18. Akihabara